Original Visual

 Pine cat litter comes in two main forms: compressed pellets and loose shavings.
 Pellets are the format most clearly supported in the current public benchmark, especially for low tracking and sifting performance.
 They break down into sawdust when wet, which changes the cleanup style more than the basic litter choice alone.
 If you want a category-level take on how pine differs from clay or tofu, use the comparison pages.

 Quality wood-based cat litter should be sold as kiln-dried pet litter, not as raw or untreated wood products.
 This page does not publish lab assays for kiln treatment, but it does keep the buying advice narrow: avoid pine products not intended for litter-box use.
+If that buying language is the main thing you are trying to decode, use our kiln-dried pine pellet explainer.

 Ingredient lists vary.
 Some shoppers prefer plain pine products without added fragrance, while others accept odor enhancers if the cat tolerates them.
 The safest rule here is to check the label instead of assuming the whole category is additive-free.
 The science page explains where the site draws that evidence boundary.